AdnanHodzic/auto-cpufreq/README.md

 `sudo auto-cpufreq --live`

 Necessary changes are temporarily made to the system which are lost with system reboot.
 This mode is made to evaluate what the system would behave with auto-cpufreq permanently running on the system.

+### Overriding governor

+`sudo auto-cpufreq --force=governor`

+The system will be forced to use the governor of choice.
+The only governor options are "powersave" and "performance".
+Setting force to "reset" will disable any override.
+Please note that any set override will persist even after reboot.

 ### Install - auto-cpufreq daemon